CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### 16. Booming Cavern

-The unmistakable sound of pounding surf, which has christened Tide Echo Cavern, finds its origins in this water-filled cavern.
+The unmistakable sound of pounding surf, which has christened Tide Echo Tunnels, finds its origins in this water-filled cavern.

 ```
 A narrow ledge affords a view of the expansive chamber, wherein a turbulent and frothing body of water resides.
 The rhythmic thunders that resonate throughout the mines reach their crescendo here.
 Periodically, a fresh surge of water rushes into this chamber, crashing against the wall just beneath the ledge.
 The echoes suggest that this cavern may be one arm of a much grander chamber to the northeast.